fwupd/fwupd/README.md

 * Updates that can be applied live *(Online updates)* will be done immediately.
 * Updates that require a reboot *(Offline updates)* will be staged for the next reboot.

+You can find more information about the update workflow in the end users section of the [[http://www.fwupd.org|fwupd website]].

 Other frontends
 -------------------